pyrex41/medicare-portal/backend/README-bulk-import.md

 6. Updating the organization to point to the new database
 7. Cleaning up the old database

+## Duplicate Email Handling

+The system now handles duplicate emails in three ways:

+1. **During Import**: The email field has a unique index that enforces case-insensitive uniqueness.
+   - With `overwriteExisting = false`, duplicates are skipped (using `INSERT OR IGNORE`)
+   - With `overwriteExisting = true`, existing records are updated (using `INSERT OR REPLACE`)

+2. **Deduplicate Existing Data**: A migration script (`bun run fix-contacts`) can be run to:
+   - Find all organization databases with duplicate email entries
+   - Keep only the most recently updated record for each email
+   - Create the necessary unique index to prevent future duplicates

+3. **Schema Protection**: The database schema setup now always creates the unique index on email, regardless of whether the table is being created or already exists.

 ## Usage

 Three options are provided for using the bulk import functionality: